amartner/amartner.github.io/index.md

 ---

-I am a fourth-year Ph.D. student in economics at UCLA.
-My main field is Industrial Organization.
-My focus is on the aggregation of firm-level market power distortions.
+I am in my fourth year Economics Ph.D. student at UCLA.
+My primary field is Industrial Organization.
+I work on aggregating firm-level inefficiencies derived from market power and describe its distortionary effects.

 ## Working Papers